-To ensure compliance with federal and local requirements, updates to AWARDS are performed behind the scenes, while our Client Services team communicates with you about how these changes might affect your workflow.
+To ensure compliance with federal and local requirements, updates to AWARDS are performed behind the scenes, while our Customer Experience team communicates with you about how these changes might affect your workflow.
 Because Foothold grew out of human service agencies, we can be proactive about preparing our clients for upcoming changes in technology and the industry.

 AWARDS is HIPAA-compliant, is federally certified as an Electronic Health Record (EHR) for Meaningful Use and offers full interoperability with any other federally certified system for participation in Health Information Exchanges (HIE) and RHIOs.
 It is also the only record-keeping system that is certified as both a Behavioral Health EHR software system and a HMIS software package (Homeless Management Information System).